-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2020, and have not been applied in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2021, and have not been applied in preparing these financial statements.
 Those which may be relevant to the Company are set out below.

-(i) IFRS 17 Insurance Contracts (effective for annual periods beginning on or after 1 January 2023, not yet adopted by the EU)
+(i) IFRS 17 Insurance Contracts and amendments to IFRS 17 Insurance Contracts (effective for annual periods beginning on or after 1 January 2023, not yet adopted by the EU)